Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: System Model and Problem Formulation

 \subsection{Signal Model}

-We first focus on the downlink transmission of the system, where an ISAC signal, $\mathbf x \in \mathbb C^{N_t \times 1}$, is sent for simultaneous radar sensing and downlink multiuser communication via multi-antenna beamforming.
+We first focus on the downlink transmission of the system, where a narrowband ISAC signal, $\mathbf x \in \mathbb C^{N_t \times 1}$, is sent for simultaneous radar sensing and downlink multiuser communication via multi-antenna beamforming.
 Following \cite{XLiuTSP2020,HHuaArxiv,Z.LyuArxiv,Z.HeWCL2022,Liu2022CRB}, the integrated signal is expressed as